SaloCreative/react-ssr-multi-app/README.md

 # Introduction

+This application is based on the react-redux-stater built previously.
+The idea of this application is to provide a proof of concept of how a universally rendered multi react instance might work.
+The motivation for this is:

+- allow the splitting of large applications without multiple repos
+- maintain simple dependency management
+- allow encapsulated, flexible application structures suitable for customisation of individual apps whilst keeping a single repo
+- allow simple sharing of render methods and centralised config
+- implement a full node/express router to allow additional services to be run within the application.
+In theory you could serve a simple node website with React portals available on additional routes e.g. a CMS with front end where the two can be built in the most appropriate way

+### The react goodness

 A simple **S**ingle **P**age **A**pplication (SPA) relies on fetching and rendering all the data on the client side.
 For some applications this is fine, especially hobby projects, but for any application that needs to be accessible, shareable or SEO friendly then we need to be able to pre-fetch data on the server side and render a fully formed view without loading the app first.

 Having worked on a number of React-Redux apps recently that require localisations, server side rendering and pre-fetches I have put together this project.
-I have deliberately avoided things such as razzle and next.js so as to retian full control of the process and not become tied into these libraries ways of structuring applications, routing and auth handling.
+I have deliberately avoided things such as razzle and next.js so as to retain full control of the process and not become tied into these libraries ways of structuring applications, routing and auth handling.

 The main features are: